lifeofabit/data-dealer/README.md

 # data-dealer
-A library for Data Virtualization and ETL
+A Python library for Data Virtualization and ETL

 ## Current Dealer Integrations